roytang/blog/content/post/2020/03/birds-of-prey/index.md

 (Too late for the theatrical release, but it's [tradition](/tags/spoiler-free-review) for comic book movies, so here we are.)

-- Overall: Totally watchable, maybe slightly better than Suicide Squad for me
+- Overall: Totally watchable, maybe slightly better than Suicide Squad for me.
 - Somehow still fits into some kind of DCEU continuity (after [Suicide Squad](/2016/08/10154796013953912/))
 - the movie is really centered around Harley, to the detriment of the other characters.
 I can understand why they titled it the way they did, and I can appreciate the effort to have Harley carry a Birds of Prey introduction to the masses.
 But I think it could have worked a lot better titled and marketed strictly as a Harley-centric movie that happens to set up an eventual Birds of Prey follow-up
 - this one has a lot more Harley flavor than SS though: bright colors, gratuitous violence and so on